r-a-h/lattinscider.com/index.md

 ## Announcements

-### Chicks for Sale!
+### Chicks, Ducklings, and Keets for Sale!

-Our chick house is full of Barred Rock, Partridge Rock, and Rhode Island Blue chicks!
+We sold our last Rhode Island Blue.
+The remaining chicks are Partidge and Barred Rock.
 They will all grow into brown-egg laying hens.

+Runner & Muscovy Ducklings, and Guinea Fowl Keets are for sale in the Animal Building.
+They are growing quickly.

 ### Easter Egg Hunt Cancelled